CheViana/poc-files/README.md

 # Setup kn-PoC-v0.1 from scratch

-Prereqs: Linux machine with python3.10, GCP cloud account with ability to create small cluster.
+Prereqs: machine with python3.10 (or any py3.9+), GCP cloud account with ability to create small cluster.
 Checkout this repo to local machine.
 Export path where it got checked out as `KN_POC_HOME` env var: